Aap Mujhe Achche Lagne Lage

 Aap Mujhe Achche Lagne Lage is a 2002 Indian Hindi-language romantic drama film directed by Vikram Bhatt, starring Hrithik Roshan and Ameesha Patel.
 Upon release, it was a critical and commercial failure, receiving overwhelmingly negative reviews.
-Notably, this is the second and final time the lead pair has worked together after their debut film Kaho Naa...
-Pyaar Hai (2000).
+Despite its failure, this film is still notable for the reunion of the lead pair after their debut film Kaho Naa...
+Pyaar Hai (2000) and the only other time they have collaborated.